camunda-consulting/camunda-7-code-examples/snippets/DMN-DRD-Showcase/README.md

 ## DEV:  How to update variables that are passed in to Camunda

 This Springboot app has a controller that is used to receive the check in request from the index.html website.
 After the request is received (by CheckInController.java).
-Some random variables are created and then passed on to Camunda Engine via Rest API call as a JSON object.
-A Rest API call and a JSON object was preferred  to show how easy it is to parse a JSON object using DMN-FEEL in the latest Camunda Engine version.
+Some random variables are created and then passed on to Camunda Engine via  as a JSON object.
+A JSON object was preferred  to show how easy it is to parse a JSON object using DMN-FEEL in the latest Camunda Engine version.